 Cindy Schaffer has been an Instructor with Rutgers Community Programs since 2000.
-She teaches Handprints, Art Play and Once Upon an Artist, where children learn about famous artists, while creating their own work.
+She teaches Handprints, Cindy and Lesley’s Workshop, and Once Upon an Artist, where children learn about famous artists, while creating their own work.
+Cindy also teaches in the Friends2gether program for newly and nearly 2s.
 Cindy has a BA from NYU and an MA from Columbia University.

 Cindy says: “I have the best job in the world!
 Watching young children paint for the first time brings me great job because they can express themselves before they can even speak.
 Our art studio allows children of all ages (and adults, too!) the freedom to create, imagine and play.
 I love helping people find their inner artist.”

 Lesley Countryman began as an instructor at Rutgers in 2003.
-She teaches Art Play and Once Upon an Artist.
+She teaches Cindy and Lesley’s Workshop and Once Upon an Artist.
 Lesley is also the Community Programs Outreach Advisor, handling marketing and outreach efforts for our programs.
 After a career as a performing artist in dance, theater, film and television, she taught in the afterschool program at PS9.
 Lesley has a BA from Connecticut College.

 Lesley says: “I love being an instructor at Rutgers because I get to witness uncensored joy of discovery — every day.”

 Somer Adams has been an Instructor at Rutgers since 2007.
-She teaches in the Ready, Set, Go!
-Preschool Alternative Summer and School Year program, as well as dance classes.
+She teaches in the Ready, Set, Go! and Ready, Set, Go Jr programs.
 As a performing artist Somer has been in national and international road shows of several Broadway musicals.
 She is a graduate of the American Musical and Dramatic Academy of New York and holds a teacher’s associate degree from the Imperial Society of Teachers of Dancing.

 Somer says: “The team of staff at Rutgers Community Programs are wonderful and I am thrilled to that I have the opportunity to work alongside them.
 After many years of teaching, I am a firm believer that through play, art and theater, children are able to grow as individuals, improving self-expression and promoting good self-esteem.
 I am thrilled to work for a program dedicated to the development of children, and passionate about doing so in a warm and creative environment.”

-Denise LeDonne has been working with Rutgers since 2006,, heading up the toddler movement classes and as an instructor in the On My Own Playgroups.
+Denise LeDonne has been working with Rutgers since 2006,, working as an instructor in the On My Own Playgroups and the Ready, Set, Go and Ready, Set Go Jr programs.
 Denise has more than 20 years of experience as a performing artist in dance, theater, and television.
 She has a BA from Montclair State College.

 Denise says: “I never tire of the perspective of a child, and find that their special clarity on any topic is what fascinates and energizes me as an instructor at Rutgers.”